 Instructions

-- Slice the focaccia bread into two pieces.
+- Slice the focaccia bread in half horizontally.
 On one side, spread the mayo and on the other side spread the basil pesto.

 I am obsessed with these focaccia sandwiches!
 I'll be making them again soon!